willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 We cover Thévenin's theorem in two steps.
 In this article we present the proof.
 In the next article we use Thévenin's theorem to find equivalent circuits.

-Consider Thévenin's theorem when you want to focus on a specific part a circuit and hide the rest.
+Consider Thévenin's theorem when you want to focus on a specific part of a circuit and hide the rest.
 For example, suppose you care about what happens at the output port of a circuit.
 The theorem allows you to model the $i$-$v$ behavior at the output port and replace the whole circuit with a simple Thévenin equivalent.
-This keeps the exact behavior you care about while hiding the internal complexity.
+The Thévenin equivalent retains the exact behavior you care about while hiding the internal complexity.

 Thévenin's theorem is another design tool to put in your toolbox.
 Use it is an alternative to [Kirchhoff's Current Law]({{ site.baseurl }}{% link _articles/kirchhoffs-current-law.md %}) or [Voltage Law]({{ site.baseurl }}{% link _articles/kirchhoffs-voltage-law.md %}).